 No matter what, you heard correct!
-Vinyl is the largest growing segment of the flooring industry because of its resistance to moisture and scratches; it also offers many designs that you can match seamlessly into any space in your home or business.
+Vinyl is the largest growing segment of the flooring industry because of its resistance to moisture; it also offers many designs that you can match seamlessly into any space in your home or business.

 The Variables of the Final Cost

 - Labor of Install